-Theresa is a panelist for TEDMED’s Great Challenges of Health and Medicine initiative, and is a Board Member of the Center for Health Media and Policy at the Bellevue School of Nursing at Hunter College.
+Theresa is involved in the Robert Wood Johnson Foundation’s “Flip the Clinic” initiative and a Board Member of the Center for Health Media and Policy at the Bellevue School of Nursing at Hunter College.
 She is also an Advisory Board Member for Scrubs Magazine, which won the 2010 Maggie Award for Best New Publication from the Western Publishing Association.
+Additionally, she was a panelist for TEDMED’s Great Challenges of Health and Medicine initiative.
 Theresa lectures nationally on issues related to nursing, health care, and end of life.
 Her clinical focus is medical oncology.